sbigstar0310/VIPER/README.md

+# VIPER + VCPE (Visual-conditioned Positional Encoding)

+Our method is adding "Alibi + PPE" encoding method in videoGPT model.
+Expecially, you can find our additinal code, which is commented, at "./viper_rl/videogpt/models/transformer.py".

+You can also find out new result from "VIPER + VCPE" model at "./viper_rl_data/policy_result"

+Below is the original readme context from VIPER.

+THANK YOU

 # Video Prediction Models as Rewards for Reinforcement Learning

 Code for VIPER (Video Predcition Rewards), a general algorithm which leverages video prediction models as priors for Reinforcement Learning.